 Robert Kegan and Lisa Laskow Lahey, professors at Harvard’s Graduate School of Education, say this happens all the time in government agencies, schools, and hospitals, in for-profits and nonprofits, in countries all over the world.

 This begs the following questions: Do the leaders of KPR really value equity, diversity, inclusiveness, and accountability?
-Should a school board that has mismanaged an equity situation, and then hides the deepest truths, be entrusted with sensitive equity information?
+Should a school board that has mismanaged an equity situation, and then hides the truth, be entrusted with sensitive equity information?

 As KPR prepares to launch its first-ever student census, parents of junior kindergarten to Grade 6 students will be asked to complete an online survey, and students in Grades 7-12 will be asked to complete the survey in class.
 The school board has invited parents and community members to attend an information session.